Inside a Parent’s Mind: The Push and Pull of Showing Up Every Day

 There will always be tension.
 There will always be moments when we question ourselves.
 But within that messiness lies something beautiful: an invitation to pause, to reflect, to see our children not as challenges to manage, but as mirrors helping us meet parts of ourselves we may have forgotten.

+In the end, it’s not about being perfect.
+It’s about showing up.
+It’s about staying connected.
 It’s about becoming, alongside the very children we’re raising.

 .png)